-As leaders of a public, land grant institution, faculty in the Department of Horticulture are required to be highly accessible, responsive and interactive with peers, students and constituents.
-Horticulture faculty are expected to engage in collaborative work as appropriate to the advancement of their and the department's programs.
-In instruction, contributions to student success beyond formal classroom success (e.g., advising, activities, and positive interaction) can be important evaluation factors.
+As leaders of a public, land-grant institution, faculty of the Plant Pathology Department are required to be highly accessible, responsive and interactive with peers, students and constituents.
+Faculty in the department should be expected to engage in collaborative work as appropriate to the advancement of their and the department's programs.
+In instruction, contributions to student success beyond formal classroom success (such as advising, activities, and positive interaction) can be important evaluation factors.

-Documentation of peer recognition may include significant awards, invitations to make presentations externally, service on national panels or committees, editorial appointments, leadership positions in professional societies, international recognition, and other indicators.
+Documentation of peer recognition may include significant awards, invitations to make presentations externally, service on national panels or committees, editorial appointments, leadership positions in professional societies, and other indicators.
 Nationally competitive grants may be significant evidence of peer recognition in many fields.

-University, college or department level service may be offered as documentation of leadership in a major DOE area (research, teaching, extension) or it may be evaluated as a special assignment, as agreed upon by the chair and the faculty member.
+University-, college- or department-level service may be offered as documentation of leadership in a major DOE area (research, teaching, extension) or it may be evaluated as a special assignment, as agreed upon by the chair and the faculty member.